micmejia/bible-dump/NKJV/Luke/Luke 22.md

 So he promised and sought opportunity to betray Him to them in the absence of the multitude. ## Jesus and His Disciples Prepare the Passover

 ###### 7
-Then came the Day of Unleavened Bread, when the Passover must be [^a]killed.
+Then came the Day of Unleavened Bread, when the Passover must be killed.

 ###### 8
 And He sent Peter and John, saying, "Go and prepare the Passover for us, that we may eat."